Who Is the Easter Bunny?

 - Pysanka is the traditional name for egg painting.

-- Americans typically spend around 2 billion dollars annually toward Easter.
+- Americans typically spend around $2 billion annually toward Easter.

 - The chocolate egg originated in Europe in the early 1900s.